Living differently: why make this choice?

 A single path of accomplishment

 It must be said that from the youngest age we are guided toward the same, singular goal.
 The goal is for each one of us to work hard to obtain a degree, a house, material goods, a successful marriage, and children who will follow the same path … It becomes very difficult to imagine anything different.
 And if we consider it all the same, many issues face us.
-The fear of the unknown, the risk of making mistakes, financial insecurity … All these reasons often make us give up.
+The fear of the unknown, the risk of making mistakes, the financial insecurity … All these reasons often make us give up.

 Moreover, society itself has been accustomed to this unique path of accomplishment.
 To act differently often leads to failure, misunderstanding, or disapproval.
 A kind of invisible pressure pushes us to do the same as others, in order to be understood and accepted … In short, “marginality” is not always in the spotlight!